-- G. For the years ended December 31, 2021 and 2020, there was no transfer into or out from Level 3. - H. Finance segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
+- (b) Except for financial instruments with active markets, the fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
+The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date (i.e. yield curves on the Taipei Exchange, average commercial paper interest rates quoted from Reuters). - E. For the years ended December 31, 2022 and 2021, there were no transfer between Level 1 and Level 2. - F. For the years ended December 31, 2022 and 2021, there were no movement from Level 3. - G. For the years ended December 31, 2022 and 2021, there were no transfer into or out from Level 3. - H. Finance segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
 Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - I. Valuation techniques of fair value that the Company used in level 3 are net asset value and market comparable companies.
 The significant unobservable input of market comparable companies is the discount for lack of marketability.
 If the input and discount for lack of marketability are higher, the fair value will be lower.